The 6 basic emotions: We all have them in common

 Why are the majority of emotions negative?

 Humans need to achieve their objectives quickly.
-In order to be guided more quickly and precisely towards our need to satisfy, we need an unpleasant emotion, which is nevertheless always useful.
+To be guided more quickly and precisely towards our need to satisfy, we require an unpleasant emotion, which is nevertheless always useful.
 Emotions are guides that put us into action and direct us to the reaction the most adapted to our environment.

 Editor’s note: An emotion is fleeting